JOIN LOGIN JOIN

 Of course, this also opens the door to balance headaches.

-Still, from a design standpoint, this is one of the fresher ideas in the Warhammer 40k 11th Edition rules preview.
+From a design standpoint, this is one of the fresher ideas in the Warhammer 40k 11th Edition rules preview.
 It could help armies feel more distinct without relying entirely on raw stat lines or special rules bloat.

-No More Stratagem Pile-On Nonsense
+Stratagems: No More Pile-On Nonsense

 That should make the game feel cleaner, cut down on some of the more annoying combo abuse, and keep players from building their whole plan around one overcooked unit doing all the work.